-Restaurant365 exposes three integration surfaces for building against the R365 platform.
-This section covers each: the new Public API for standardized access, Secure Data Share for direct data access via Snowflake, and the current API Connector for existing integrations.
+R365 exposes three integration surfaces for building against the R365 platform.
+This introduction covers each: the R365 Public API (our modern, recommended integration surface), Secure Data Share (direct data access via Snowflake), and the R365 API Connector (our legacy API, maintained for existing integrations).

 R365 Public API

-The R365 Public API is the next-generation REST integration surface, built on a standardized URL convention.
+The R365 Public API is our next-generation, recommended integration surface.
+It supports both reads and writes, covers all major product areas (with nearly 4× more endpoints than the legacy API Connector), and is built on a standardized URL convention.
 All endpoints follow the /public/v1/{domain}/{resource} pattern with consistent naming and structure across every domain.

 Documentation includes: